Graphisoft's Archicad Collaborate makes leading BIM technology more accessible through new subscription offering

 When asked about the benefits of using Archicad with BIMcloud SaaS, Peter Snellman, Partner and Design Director at Tillberg Design said, "Working on the same Archicad model from different countries, we have fewer problems."

-Archicad Collaborate is now available in select markets in the Graphisoft Store.
+Archicad Collaborate is now available in select markets including Singapore, in the Graphisoft Store.
 Visit Archicad Collaborate for more information and to subscribe.
-Graphisoft offers customers a choice — contact your local Graphisoft Partner for more licensing options, including perpetual licenses.
+Graphisoft offers customers a choice —contact Graphisoft Singapore for more licensing options, including perpetual licenses.

 About Archicad